Tyrese Haliburton NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- Allowing 110.9 points per contest last season made the 76ers the third-ranked team in the NBA on defense.
+- On defense the 76ers conceded 110.9 points per contest last season, third in the NBA.

-- Allowing 41.2 rebounds per contest last season, the 76ers were second in the NBA in that category.
+- Conceding 41.2 rebounds per contest last year, the 76ers were second in the league in that category.

-- Looking at assists, the 76ers were sixth in the league defensively last season, allowing 24.2 per contest.
+- Allowing an average of 24.2 assists last year, the 76ers were the sixth-ranked team in the NBA.

-- Looking at three-point defense, the 76ers were ranked fifth in the NBA last season, giving up 11.6 makes per contest.
+- Giving up 11.6 made three-pointers per game last season, the 76ers were fifth in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!